-This helps you to take a more strategic approach to develop a defence system that can target these attack vectors on all ends.
+This helps you to take a more strategic approach to develop a defense system that can target these attack vectors on all ends.
 In addition, you can collaborate with different stakeholders from the company and use multiple threat intelligence tools to stay one step ahead of cyber criminals that target your network with malicious intent.

 Reduced risk of cyber attacks

-Since a cyber threat intelligence system gives increased visibility for your defence systems, any actors infecting your network or attempting to do so are immediately exposed.
+Since a cyber threat intelligence system gives increased visibility for your defense systems, any actors infecting your network or attempting to do so are immediately exposed.
 After understanding the security situation for your firm, you can take specific measures to improve incident response times and decrease the possibility of potential false positive assessment results.

 Doing so helps concerned stakeholders focus on key points that need attention to limit data loss, theft, or any other negative impact on business operations.
 With an AI-powered automated threat intelligence system, intensive manual analysis techniques can be put to rest.
-Analysts can provide better results by including these tools in their security optimisation process.
+Analysts can provide better results by including these tools in their security optimization process.